DominicLiebel/EmbeddingAnonymization/README.md

   e.g.: `Reconstruction Error: 4.0027`
 - **Mean Relative Difference:** Mean relative differences measure the average percentage change between the original and anonymized embeddings for each image.<br>
   e.g.: `Image 1 -> Mean Relative Difference: 69.68424224853516%`

-The reconstruction error focuses on the fidelity of the anonymized embeddings compared to the original embeddings, the mean relative differences give an average percentage change, providing a broader understanding of the overall impact on individual embeddings across the dataset.
-Both metrics are valuable depending on the specific goals and considerations of the anonymization process.
+- **Relative Reconstruction Error:** Relative reconstruction error provides a normalized measure of the reconstruction error by dividing the reconstruction error by the total variance of the original data.
+- **Variance Retention:** Variance retention represents the proportion of variance preserved after the anonymization process compared to the original embeddings.
+- **Projection Robustness:** Projection robustness assesses the stability of the embeddings under different projection methods, providing insights into the robustness of the anonymization technique.

+These metrics collectively offer a nuanced understanding of the anonymization process, catering to different goals and considerations depending on the specific context and requirements.

 ### Density Based Anonymization (CIFAR100)
 <img width="330" alt="image" src="https://github.com/DominicLiebel/EmbeddingAnonymization/assets/20253502/7020740f-63ee-4231-b50e-49fa3cb3ddd6">